foxbomb/fxportal3/README.md

-fxportal2
+fxportal3
 =========

-Mobi Web Site Framework with support for MXit
+Open Source Mobi Web Site Framework with support for MXit.
+See GitHub Pages at http://foxbomb.github.com/fxportal3